Coomera

 Coomera is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Coomera, as per the latest Census evaluation, 73.1% of dwellings were houses while 26.8% consisted of other dwelling types such as semi-detached homes and apartments.
-This differs from Non-Metro Qld's figures which showed 80.5% houses and 19.4% other dwellings.
-Home ownership in Coomera stood at 10.1%, with mortgaged properties at 35.1% and rented ones at 54.9%.
-The median monthly mortgage repayment was $2,000, matching Non-Metro Qld's average, while the median weekly rent was $450, also in line with Non-Metro Qld figures.
-Nationally, Coomera's median monthly mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, and its median weekly rents were substantially higher at $450 than the national figure of $375.
+The dwelling structure in Coomera, as per the latest Census, consisted of 73.1% houses and 26.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Coomera was at 10.1%, with the rest either mortgaged (35.1%) or rented (54.9%).
+The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Qld's average of $1,655.
+The median weekly rent figure was recorded at $450, compared to Non-Metro Qld's $345.
+Nationally, Coomera's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing